NeelBhatt/Docs-1/aspnet/aspnetcore/mvc/models/model-binding.md

 When a parameter is bound, model binding stops looking for values with that name and it moves on to bind the next parameter.
 If binding fails, MVC does not throw an error.
 You can query for model state errors by checking the `ModelState.IsValid` property.

+> [!NOTE]
-Note: Each entry in the controller's `ModelState` property is a `ModelStateEntry` containing an `Errors property`.
+> Each entry in the controller's `ModelState` property is a `ModelStateEntry` containing an `Errors property`.
 It's rarely necessary to query this collection yourself.
 Use `ModelState.IsValid` instead.

 Additionally, there are some special data types that MVC must consider when performing model binding: